 Overview of our careers programme by year group

+In the spring term, students benefit from a session delivered by our Careers Advisor on how GCSE subject options can be informed by future career aspirations.
 Around the same time, each student is mentored by a staff member who supports his/her research into different subject choices so that they select GCSEs that complement their talents, interests and goals.

 As part of their ‘Raising Achievement at GCSE’ presentation at the start of Year 10, students hear about the skills and attitudes that competitive universities and employers look for when they recruit and about ways in which students can start to develop those attributes now.

-For example, students are encouraged to explore the world of work via work shadowing visits (organised through parents, family and friends), and/or through volunteering with local charities after school or at weekends.
+Students are encouraged to explore the world of work via work shadowing visits (organised through parents, family and friends), and/or through volunteering with local charities after school or at weekends.

-Working with our education-business partners (Learning to Work), students participate in a ‘Work Ready’ event where they learn how to write an impactful CV and how to manage the job selection process successfully by participating in a mock recruitment interview led by volunteers from the local business community.
+In the summer term, students participate in a ‘Work Ready’ event where they learn how to write an impactful CV and covering letter and how to manage the job selection process successfully.
+This learning is integrated into our PCS programme.

-Students also have the option to complete an online assessment from the Morrisby Organisation which measures aptitudes and work preferences to arrive at a personalised profile of suggested careers and associated study options.
+Students also have the option to complete an online assessment from the Morrisby Organisation, which measures aptitudes and work preferences to arrive at a personalised profile of suggested careers and associated study options.

 As part of the transition into the Sixth Form, students return to school following their GCSEs for a day in late June, when they are reminded about the importance that university admissions tutors and employers place on work experience and the benefits to be gained from undertaking some shadowing and/or volunteering during the summer holidays.